 !/bin/bash usbip port 2>/dev/null

 Before can unbind USB on the server, the client has to detach any imported ports.
+However, bind and attach state does not persist across reboots, so there is no harm in just shutting down when done.

 sudo modprobe vhci-hcd lsmod |grep vhci-hcd sudo usbipd -D usbip port 2>/dev/null | grep '' | sed -E 's/^Port ([0-9][0-9])./\1/' read -p "Press any key to detach all ports" usbip port 2>/dev/null | grep '' | sed -E 's/^Port ([0-9][0-9])./\1/'| xargs -L 1 -r sudo bash -c 'sudo usbip detach -p"$0" ' read -p "Press any key to exit"